Palm Sunday

 We pray for Your Church, that wherever we find ourselves this day, we might begin this journey into Holy Week with hopeful expectation and reverent remembrance of Your journey to Calvary, for our salvation, through to the empty tomb, and beyond.

-We pray for our nation and world, especially, all of those in authority, including our President, Donald Trump, Vice President, JD Vance our Governor Jared Polis, Mayor Michael Johnston, that they would by led to wise and prudent decisions for the protection and benefit of all.
+We pray for our nation and world, especially, all of those in authority, including our President, Donald Trump, Vice President, JD Vance, our Governor, Jared Polis, Mayor Michael Johnston, that they would by led to wise and prudent decisions for the protection and benefit of all.

 And we pray for those in our community and around the world, who are sick, suffering, in any need or trouble, and those addressing their needs, for the poorest and most vulnerable in our community, for the aged, homebound, and homeless, the destitute and dispirited.